Business Loan Protection Insurance 2026 Guide

 Decreasing cover

-The premiums and the sum assured will reduce over the fixed-term duration of a policy.
-Decreasing cover is often associated with a commercial mortgage where the size of the borrowing decreases throughout the loan, meaning the level of cover also needs to drop.
+The premiums and the sum assured will decrease over the policy’s fixed term.
+Decreasing cover is often associated with a commercial mortgage, where the size of the borrowing decreases over the life of the loan, so the level of cover must also decrease.

 Level Cover

-The level of insurance cover remains unchanged for the duration of the fixed term policy.
+The level of insurance cover remains unchanged throughout the fixed-term policy.

 What about Critical Illness?